Frobenius trace fields of cohomologically rigid local systems: Introduction

-\begin{thm} Let $X/\C$ be a smooth projective variety and $n,d\geq 1$.
-Let $L\in \cohrig{X}{\Qlbar}$. \begin{enumerate} \item There exists a spreading out $(\X, \mc{L}, S, \iota)$ such that the associated projective local system has bounded Frobenius traces; concretely, the adjoint local system $\ad(\mc{L})\defeq \mc{L}\otimes \mc{L}^{\vee}$ has bounded Frobenius traces. \item There exists a spreading out $(\X, \mc{L}, S, \iota)$ with bounded stable Frobenius traces. \item Suppose that $X$ may be defined over $\bar{\Q}$, and let $L\in \cohrig{X}{\Qlbar}$.
-Then there exists a spreading out $(\X,\mc L, S, \iota)$, where $S=\Spec(\mc O_K[1/N])$, with $K$ a number field and $N$ an integer, and another number field $E$, such that for a positive density\footnote{in the sense of Cebotarev density} of points $s$ of $S$, the local system $\mc L|_{\X_s}$ has Frobenius trace field contained in $E$. \end{enumerate} \end{thm} \begin{rmk} For both points (1) and (2), we can be more explicit about the number field containing all Frobenius traces: it is not difficult to see that we can take the number field where all cohomologically rigid local systems (of rank $n$ and determinant of order dividing $d$) on $X^{an}$ are defined.
+\begin{thmalpha} Let $X/\C$ be a smooth variety and $n,d\geq 1$.
+Let $L\in \cohrig{X}{\Qlbar}$. \begin{enumerate} \item There exists a spreading out $(\X, \bar{\X},\mc{L}, S, \iota)$ such that the associated projective local system has bounded Frobenius traces; concretely, the adjoint local system $\ad(\mc{L})\defeq \mc{L}\otimes \mc{L}^{\vee}$ has bounded Frobenius traces. \item There exists a spreading out with bounded stable Frobenius traces. \item There exists an integer $h\geq 1$ such that $L^{\oplus h}$ has a spreading out with bounded Frobenius traces. \item Suppose that $X$ may be defined over $\overline{\Q}$.
+Then there exists a spreading out $(\X,\bar{\X},\mc L, S, \iota)$, where $S=\Spec(\mc O_K[1/N])$, with $K$ a number field and $N$ an integer, and another number field $E$, such that for a positive density\footnote{in the sense of Cebotarev density} of points $s$ of $S$, the local system $\mc L|_{\X_s}$ has Frobenius trace field contained in $E$. \end{enumerate} \end{thmalpha} \begin{rmk} For points (\ref{ceb:adjoint}), (\ref{ceb:stable}), (\ref{ceb:sum}) we can be more explicit about the number field containing all Frobenius traces: it is not difficult to see that we can take the number field where all cohomologically rigid local systems (of rank $n$ and determinant of order dividing $d$) on $X^{an}$ are defined.
 Moreover, with slightly more work, one can show that (1) and (2) hold for \emph{any} spreading out. \end{rmk}

-\begin{rmk} In fact, points (1) and (2) of Theorem~\ref{cebotarev} follow from only small parts of our arguments for our main result Theorem~\ref{thm:main} below.
+\begin{rmk} In fact, points (\ref{ceb:adjoint}), (\ref{ceb:stable}), (\ref{ceb:sum}) of Theorem~\ref{cebotarev} follow from only small parts of our arguments for our main result Theorem~\ref{thm:main} below.
 Indeed, in some sense, the main point of our paper is to study the difference in Frobenius trace fields between a local system and its projectivized local system, with the former being much more delicate.

-There is very interesting recent work of Klevdal-Patrikis \cite{klevdal2023compatibility} which shows that, for Shimura varieties in the superrigid regime and the natural local systems on them, the Frobenius trace fields of the adjoint local system is independent of $p$; in fact they prove something much stronger.
+There is a very interesting recent work of Klevdal-Patrikis \cite{klevdal2023compatibility} which shows that, for Shimura varieties in the superrigid regime and the natural local systems on them, the Frobenius trace fields of the adjoint local system is independent of $p$; in fact they prove something much stronger.
 It would be interesting to prove the boundedness of Frobenius trace fields for the local systems themselves on such Shimura varieties. \end{rmk}